 You do not need to be perfect to foster a child.
 In fact, social workers are looking for flexible workers who are willing to try new parenting techniques and eager to do what is best for children.
 A sense of humor and a kind heart are excellent starts.
 If your child will be school-aged, you will need to think about how she will be cared for after school if you and/or your spouse have a full-time job.

-In order to become eligible to foster a child, you will need to attend an informational meeting and successfully complete preservice training.
-These will give you the basic knowledge about foster care and adoption.
+To become eligible to foster a child, you will need to attend an informational meeting and complete preservice training.
+These will give you basic knowledge about foster care and adoption.
 You will also talk about the unique needs, fears, and hopes of children who have been neglected and abused in the past.